 A service is exported to lookup services based on its class.
 Clients search for services using class information, typically using an interface.
 There is often additional information about a service that is not part of its class information, such as who owns the service, who maintains it, where it is located, and so on.
-Entries are used to pass additional information about services to a client, and the client can then use that information to determine if a particular service is what it wants.
+Entries are used to pass this kind of additional information about services to clients.
+The clients can then use that information-as well as class type-to decide if a particular service is what it wants.